X-Ray Inspection Services for Foreign Material in Food

 Some manufacturers use X-ray inspection as part of supplier verification or ongoing QA programs—adding an additional layer of validation beyond in-line systems.

-X-Ray vs. In-House Reinspection
+Third Party X-Ray vs. In-House Reinspection

 Inspection using your in-line detection equipment can sometimes be an option, but isn’t always designed for large-scale reinspection or high-confidence investigation under pressure.
 Third-party X-ray inspection fills that gap.